-Assets and Liabilities
+• Assets and Liabilities

-- During 2022, current and other assets increased by \$.5 million primarily related to the cash. - This year we have a new category of Long-Term Lease Receivable.
-This is a new GASB 87 standard requiring entities to include lease information within the financial statements. - Restricted assets are up approximately \$7.3 million due mainly to cash from regional/restricted programs received in 2022 that will be expensed in upcoming years.
-This includes \$4.7 million in funding for the implementation of the Crisis Receiving Center. - Capital assets are down approximately \$.4 million mainly due to limited additions offset by normal depreciation expense. - Due from other agencies remained constant from 2021 to 2022. - Net pension asset is up \$15.5 million from the prior year due to an investment return assumption of 6.75% in 2022 versus 5.75% in 2021.
-The CSB recognized a decrease in pension expense of \$1.6 million. - Current liabilities are up approximately \$6.2 million compared to 2021.
-There was an increase in the unearned (deferred) revenue of \$7.3 million in 2022 attributable to new funding streams not utilized fully in 2022.
-We experienced a decrease in health insurance related costs, which are reflected in our health insurance payable and IBNR total at \$279K.
-Implemented a reserve for our new E.H.R to fund any additional software needs. - Long terms liabilities are down approximately \$816K from 2021 to 2022 due mainly to scheduled debt payments. - Change in Net Position The increase in net position of approximately \$3.4 million is due to positive results on the operating entities discussed above.
+- During 2023, current and other assets increased by \$3.3 million primarily related to the accounts receivable.
+In April of 2023, we implemented a new Electronic Health Record; Avatar.
+Patient collections slowed during the initial months of implementation. - This year we have a new asset and liability category, Subscription Asset and Liability.
+This category has been added under the new GASB standard 96 requiring entities to include Subscription-Based IT Arrangements (SBITA) within the financial statements. - Restricted assets are up approximately \$1.3 million due mainly to cash from regional/restricted programs received in 2023 that will be expensed in upcoming years.
+This includes over \$4 million in funding for the implementation of the Crisis Receiving Center. - Capital assets are down approximately \$.3 million mainly due to limited additions offset by normal depreciation expense. - Due from other agencies remained constant from 2023 to 2022. - Net pension asset is down \$4.7 million from the prior year due to the investment return assumption 2023.
+The CSB recognized a decrease in pension expense of \$1.8 million. - Current liabilities are up approximately \$3 million compared to 2022.
+There was an increase in the unearned (deferred) revenue of \$1.2 million in 2023 attributable to new funding streams not utilized fully in 2023.
+There was also an increase in Accounts Payable due to the timing of distributions to vendors of \$.8 million. - Long terms liabilities are down approximately \$636K from 2023 to 2022 due mainly to scheduled debt payments. - Change in Net Position The increase in net position of approximately \$813K is due to positive results on the operating entities discussed above.